uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/req.md

 		2. Power-Interest Matrix
 			1. Monitor - Keep Informed - Keep Satisfied - Manage closely
 	2. Identify the needs for each stakeholder
 2. **Analysis**.
-Study in depth that needs
-	1. Many ways.
-Scenarios, prototypes, meetings, on-site observation...
+	1. Study the stakeholder needs with scenarios, prototypes, meetings, on-site observation...
 	2. Interviews are the most effective
 		1. **Prepare**.
 Set goals, investigate, list assistants and make script with relevant points.
 		2. **Execute**.